ashokalways/public-Spring24-aveerasa/HW5-distributions.md

 Pick **one** of the three datasets to work with:

-1) Table 12 - Resident Population--States (pg.
-21 in PDF)
+1) Section 14.
+[Prices](https://www.census.gov/library/publications/2009/compendia/statab/129ed/prices.html).
+Table 713 - Single-Family Housing price Indexes by State [pg.
+11 in PDF](https://www2.census.gov/library/publications/2010/compendia/statab/129ed/tables/prices.pdf)
-   * boxplot: Show the distributions of the population of all states in 1980, 2000 (either April or July), and 2008
+   * boxplot: Show the Single-famiy housing price indexes of all states in 1995, 2000, and 2008
       * this should result in 3 separate boxplot glyphs in a single chart
-   * eCDF and histogram: Show the distribution of the population of all states in one of the years (your chart title must indicate which year)
+   * eCDF and histogram: Single-famiy housing price indexes of all states in one of the years (your chart title must indicate which year)
       * your histogram should use a reasonable bin size for the data

-2) Table 13 - State Population--Rank, Percent Change, And Population Density (pg.
-22 in PDF)
+2) Section 1.
+[Population](https://www.census.gov/library/publications/2009/compendia/statab/129ed/population.html) Table 13 - State Population--Rank, Percent Change, And Population Density [pg.
+22 in PDF](https://www2.census.gov/library/publications/2010/compendia/statab/129ed/tables/pop.pdf)
    * boxplot: Show the distributions of the population density (Population per square mile of land area) in 1990, 2000, and 2008
       * this should result in 3 separate boxplot glyphs in a single chart
    * eCDF and histogram: Show the distribution of population density in one of the years (your chart title must indicate which year)
       * your histogram should use a reasonable bin size for the data

-3) Table 29 - Urban and Rural Population by State (pg.
-41 in PDF)
+3) Section 4.
+[Education](https://www.census.gov/library/publications/2009/compendia/statab/129ed/education.html)Table 228 - Educational attainment by State [pg.
+41 in PDF](https://www2.census.gov/library/publications/2010/compendia/statab/129ed/tables/educ.pdf)
-   * boxplot: Show the distributions of the urban and rural populations in 2000
+   * boxplot: Show the distributions of high school graduate, Bachelor's degree, and Advanced degree by state in 2007
-      * this should result in 2 separate boxplot glyphs in a single chart
+      * this should result in 3 separate boxplot glyphs in a single chart
-   * eCDF and histogram: Show the distribution of either the urban or rural population in 2000 (your chart title must indicate which)
+   * eCDF and histogram: Show the distribution of either the High school graduate or Advanced degree in 2006 (your chart title must indicate which)
       * your histogram should use a reasonable bin size for the data

 ### Part 2: Further Analysis